CISecurity/ControlsAssessmentSpecification/control-16/control-16.9.rst

 Measures
 --------
-* M1 = The total number of accounts
+* M1 = List of Accounts
+* M2 = Count of M1
-* M2 = The total number of accounts marked as enabled
+* M3 = List of accounts marked as enabled
+* M4 = Count of M3
+* M5 = List of accounts enabled and not used for a time period outside the dormant threshold
-* M3 = The total number of accounts collected by Operation 3
+* M6 = Count of M5

 Metrics
 -------